10000TB/10000TB.github.io/_posts/2018-01-07-Detailed-Explanation-of-Easiest-JAVA-solutions-Beating-ninty-nine-point-nine.md

 ---
 layout: "post"
-title: "Detailed explanation of an easy Algo problem solution beating 99.9% submission"
+title: "Detailed explanation of a smart solution to an algo problem beating 99.9% submission"
 comments: true
 ---